 This is one of the best ideas for stockings!
 We received this twine dispenser can last year.
 It has been a lifesaver in the garden and even around the home.

 Typical garden twine gets tangled and knotted, making it difficult to cut a piece of twine when your hands are already busy.
 This stocking stuffer may not seem like much, but a gardener is grateful for organized twine.
-It’s under $7.00, and the can is reusable.
+The can is reusable.

 You can purchase it here: Natural Twine Dispenser Can.

 Kitchen Active Spiralizer Spiral Slicer Zucchini Spaghetti Pasta Maker is worth the mouth full for it’s description.

 This kitchen gadget makes a great stocking stuffer.
 This kitchen tool cuts vegetables to make vegetable noodles and spiral vegetables for garnishes and salads.
 Help gardeners enjoy their raw, fresh vegetables.
 It’s also a great tool for those on low carb and Paleo eating plans.

 Here’s a link for more details and to purchase: Spiralizer Spiral Slicer.

 These Plant and Flower Stem Support Clips may not be on a wish list.
 But, we know they will be used over and over again.
 They are a quick way to support tomatoes, eggplant, cucumbers, vines and more.
 Twenty clips come in a pack.